-Epsom Salt Baths: These can help draw toxins from your skin.
-If you’re sensitive to Epsom salts, your body may have have trouble with its transsulfuration pathway.
-Epsom salts are Magnesium Sulfate, which can be hard for a small percentage of the population to process.
-In this case, you can try Magnesium Chloride flakes instead.
-Taking certain forms of magnesium, like Magnesium Citrate, can also keep your bowels moving.
-(Portalatin)
+Epsom salt baths: These can help draw toxins from your skin.
+If you’re sensitive to Epsom salts, your body may have trouble with its transsulfuration pathway.
+Epsom salts are magnesium sulfate, which can be hard for a small percentage of the population to process.
+In this case, you can try magnesium chloride flakes instead.
+Taking certain forms of magnesium, like magnesium citrate, can also keep your bowels moving.
+(102)

-If you’re choosing to intentionally rid your body of parasites, make sure you’re also giving it the drainage, lymphatic, liver/gall bladder, nutritional, and emotional support it needs to process the toxins.
+If you’re choosing to intentionally rid your body of parasite infestation, make sure you’re also giving it the drainage, lymphatic, liver/gall bladder, nutritional, and emotional support it needs to process the toxins.

 Keep your mindset positive, and ask your friends and family for additional support during your cleanse.
 Experiencing die-off is a necessary (and temporary) discomfort in order to continue on your pathway to optimal health.